Board of Directors

 Steve Thompson, Founding Chair (Inactive)

-Steve is a wild ice skater, elk hunter and gardener in Whitefish.
+Steve is a wild ice skater, elk hunter, and gardener in Whitefish.
 A former national park ranger and journalist, he has worked for several Montana conservation groups since 1991.
-His new company, Climate Realty LLC, advises homebuyers, communities and real estate professionals about climate change risk and readiness in the housing sector.
+His company, Climate Realty LLC, advises homebuyers, communities and real estate professionals about climate change risk and readiness in the housing sector.
 He served as project manager for the Whitefish Climate Action Plan Committee. text

 Casey Lewis, Chair